punicasuite/punicasuite.github.io/content/tutorials/Learning-SmartX-dev-smartcontract.md

 1. Create/edit smartcontract in SmartX (**do not deploy at this step**)
 2. Download and install solo-chain
-3. Install Cynao in chrome and use private net which will connnect to solo-chain
+3. Install Cynao in Google Chrome and use private-net which will connnect to solo-chain
-4. Deploy smartcontract in SmartX which will use cynao to deploy to solo-chain
+4. Deploy smartcontract in SmartX which will use Cyano to deploy to solo-chain
 5. Check the smartcontract has deployed successfully on the solo-chain
-6. Invoke smartcontract in SmartX  which will use cynao to invoke on solo-chain
+6. Invoke smartcontract in SmartX  which will use Cyano to invoke on solo-chain
 7. Check transction on solo-chain
 8. Deploy/Invoke to Mainnet using SmartX and Cyano (**only do this when you have completed development**)